 Contributing to Django¶

 Django is a community that lives on its volunteers.
 As it keeps growing, we always need more people to help others.
-As soon as you learn Django, you can contribute in many ways, either on the framework itself or in the wider ecosystem.
+You can contribute in many ways, either on the framework itself or in the wider ecosystem.

 - Advice for new contributors

 - Reporting bugs and requesting features